"Conversations are directed and productive because the agenda for the meeting was democratically generated." - leancoffee.org

 If dot voting was used, then the team discusses the notes in prioritized order.
 If not, the facilitator can choose the order of discussion.
-The team can choose to announce a timebox for the entire discussion (20-40 minutes) and they may choose to timebox the discussion of each individual sticky note as well (to 5 or 10 minutes).
+The team can choose to announce a timebox for the entire discussion (20-40 minutes) and they may choose to timebox the conversation of each individual topic well (5 or 10 minutes) as well.
 The advantage of this approach is that it tends to keep the conversation on topic and moving at a faster pace.
-As discussion starts for a sticky note, the facilitator should move the sticky note to the "Doing" column on the kanban board.
-When discussion is over for the sticky note, the facilitator should move it to the "Done" column on the kanban board, and then move on to the next sticky note in priority order.
+As a discussion starts for a topic, the facilitator should move the note to the "Doing" column on the retrospective board.
+When the discussion of the topic is over, the facilitator should move it to the "Done" column on the retro board, and then move on to the next note in priority order.
 Some teams also benefit from the addition of an Action Column to their Lean Coffee retrospectives to help capture action items in real-time.